soke-dev/creator-vault/README.md

 # CreatorVault 🎨

-CreatorVault empowers creators to fund their projects through decentralized crowdfunding on camp network
+Welcome to Creator Vault, a powerful, token-gated vault for creators to fund, protect, and share their intellectual property — built entirely on the Camp Network using the Origin SDK.

 ## ✨ Features